099ayuh/Will-it-rain-today/README.md

 ## This Website Simply tells you the Weather of your Specified contry
 ## It Fetches The Wheater Report From OpenWeather API and Shows In An Interesting Manner.

-I could not deploy it as it has an HTTP API call and github pages enforces HTTPS.
-However, I was learning about working with data and APIs from Daniel Shiffman's youtube channel, aka The Coading Train,
+I was learning about working with data and APIs from Daniel Shiffman's youtube channel, aka The Coading Train,
-There I Learn About How The Open Weather API Gives The Weather Data.
+There I Learn About How The Open_Weather API Gives The Weather Data.
-How To Fetch and Display the Data Into My UI.....
+How To Fetch that data and Display the Into My UI.....
 He did the basic stuff and gave a challenge of doing it in more interesting way.
 He is also obsessed with p5.js,